-California sees one of its driest January to February stretches as drought worsens
+California endures one of its driest January and February stretches as drought worsens

-San Francisco, San Jose, Eureka, Sacramento, Fresno, Los Angeles International Airport and parts of the Sierra Nevada all recorded their driest January to February period on record, with many Southern California locations in the top five driest.
+San Francisco, San Jose, Eureka, Sacramento, Fresno, Los Angeles International Airport and parts of the Sierra Nevada all recorded their driest January and February period on record, with many Southern California locations in the top five driest.

 The extreme dryness just doesn't stop for California.— US StormWatch (@US_Stormwatch) February 25, 2022